A Very Real Guide to Buying Very Fake Plants

 Looking for the best fake fiddle leaf fig tree?

-We compared some of the top picks in our studio and thought the fiddle leaf fig from World Market ($179) was the most realistic buy.
+We compared some of the top picks in our studio and thought the fiddle leaf fig from The Sill ($225) was the most realistic buy.

 Plastic Plants vs. Fabric Plants